anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/model-selection.md

 Our ranking method involves a structured process to select the best model.
 The methodology includes the following steps:

-### 1. Filtering SolIDs Using Business Criteria
+### 1. Filtering solutions based on business criteria

-First, we filter solIDs (model IDs) based on a **business sense filter**.
-Only solIDs with **ROAS (Return on Advertising Spend)** values higher than the 25th percentile across all media channels are selected for further ranking.
+First, we filter solutions based on a **business sense filter**.
+Only solutions with **ROAS (Return on Advertising Spend)** values higher than the 25th percentile across all media channels are selected for further ranking.
 This ensures that only high-performing models are considered.

 For example, if the 25th percentile for ROAS across Facebook, Google, and YouTube is 1.0, only solIDs with values greater than 1.0 across all three channels are selected.